Buying a House? Here’s Why You Should Only Use a 15 Year Mortgage

 In this scenario, the 15-year loan raised your payment, but only by $234 per month.
 But look how much money it saved you — instead of paying more than $67,000 in interest, you paid only $25,886.
 That’s a savings of more than $41,000.

 When we talk about mortgages and buying homes, we tend only to think about the purchase price of the home.
 But we have to remember that the true cost of the home is not just the purchase price.
 It’s the purchase price plus all of the interest that you pay over the years.
 On a 15-year loan, this $125,000 house really costs us $150,886.
 On a 30-year loan, it cost us $192,724.

 My question is this: The value of the home is the same, whether you buy on 15-year terms or 30-year terms.
 So why would you pay $41,000 more for the same home?Why do we routinely overpay on interest for our home loans?
 Because that's what we've always been taught to do. tweet this!

 Let’s put it another way: If you can get a pizza for $5, why would you pay $6.38 for it?
 If you could by a car for $10,000, why would you pay $12,772 for it?
 If you could go to college for $40,000, why would you pay $51,091 for the same degree from the same university?

-What’s more, 15-year mortgages free us from house payments much sooner.
-Take out a 15-year mortgage, and you’ll own your home free and clear by the time you’re 50 years old.
+In addition to this, 15 year mortgages free us from house payments much sooner.
+If you only use a 15 year mortgage, you’ll own your home free and clear by the time you’re 50 years old.
 Once you’re not making a house payment, you’ll have a lot of monthly cash left over for investing, giving, paying for your kids to go to college, or simply having a good time.
 Over time, that extra money can add up to hundreds of thousands of dollars.

-With some wisdom, some bravery and a few basic math skills, we can buck the American mortgage tradition and set our financial futures free.
-I hope you’ll join me in making this great financial decision.
+With some wisdom, some bravery and a few basic math skills, we can rewrite the American mortgage tradition and set our financial futures free.
+I hope you’ll join me in making this great decision.